ninabarzh/broomstick/content/posts/hunger-games.md

 date: 2025-07-22T00:00:00.000Z
 cover:
   image: "/images/mockingjay.png"
   alt: "A mockingjay made of circuit wires and broken earbuds, wings outstretched in front of a massive firewall wall covered in legal disclaimers, biometric scans, and opt-in checkboxes.
-Flames flicker around it—not rebellion, but branding."
+Flames flicker around it, not rebellion, but branding."
   caption: ""
   relative: false
 ---